 729solutions Sales Team Case Studies

-We made the Zendesk connection and BPT was going to work on a requirements document to give us more information, then it was crickets for a few weeks, but after a few follow up emails later, we had the requirements in hand.
+We made the Zendesk connection and BPT was going to work on a requirements document to give us more information, then it was crickets for a few weeks, but after a few follow-up emails later, we had the requirements in hand.
 After a few more weeks and a few more back and forth emails, we had all the stakeholders on both sides ready for another call.
-During that call all parties agreed that the best way to proceed was with a discovery/deep scoping phase.
+During that call, all parties agreed that the best way to proceed was with a discovery/deep scoping phase.
 We like to offer these as an option when the project story is expected to have a lot of twists and turns before the final chapter.
-Sometimes the best first step is backwards to get a bigger picture view of the landscape and the best avenues to take to get to the destination (so many metaphors!).
+Sometimes the best first step is backward to get a bigger picture view of the landscape and the best avenues to take to get to the destination (So many metaphors!).

 Sometimes there is a problem to solve even before the main project can be discussed, and it needs to happen fast.
 Zift came to us via a referral from their new Account Manager at Zendesk.
 Zendesk wanted us to help Zift move over from a competitor’s product and tackle the complexities to make it happen.
 We needed to find a way to make it work for the client and be sure our partner was set up to make the sale as well.